 HSA and FSA Invisalign Coverage

 When Invisalign first debuted, it was met with some skepticism, and many considered it a purely cosmetic treatment.
-Now, this isn’t usually the case.
-Thanks to advancements in design and attachments, Invisalign aligners can address a wide variety of alignment issues, even correcting problems with the jaw.
+Now, this is rarely the case.
+Thanks to advancements in design and attachments, Invisalign aligners can make a range of complex shifts, even correcting problems with the jaw.
 HSAs and FSAs are pretty open to Invisalign coverage but might still be hesitant in some cases.

 Learn More About HSA & FSA Coverage for Invisalign